What’s the Difference Between Inbound and Outbound Marketing?

 To put it very simply, outbound marketing is when you go to your customers.
 You initiate the contact, you start the conversation, or you send a message.
+This is your basic customer journey.
 However, the true definition of outbound marketing boils down to money.
 Outbound marketing costs you money – and when you stop paying for that advertising to be hosted and distributed to your audience, the leads being generated by your efforts disappear.

 In the past, outbound marketing meant newspapers and TV commercials.
-These days, businesses are more concerned with reaching customers online.
+These days, difference between inbound and outbound is that businesses are more concerned with reaching customers online.
 Therefore, outbound strategies often include:

 - PPC Advertising: Pay-per-click advertising means purchasing a top ranking spot on a search engine results page.
 Every time a consumer clicks on that promoted link, you pay.

 - Email marketing: The initial generation of an email list could be considered inbound marketing.
 But once you have the email addresses of your consumers, you are engaging in outbound marketing.
 Every time you send a newsletter, an announcement, a coupon, or any other content, you are going to the customer, hoping to attract them back to your site.

 - Online events: Hosting a webinar, online conference, live chat, Facebook group meeting, or any other type of online event can be a good tool to have in your marketing strategy.
 By going to the customers and inviting them to join you for a special event, you make a lasting impression on your potential leads.